HPI-Information-Systems/GenderAnalysis/README.md

 `/output`.
 Statistics (first and last publication year, overall number of papers and overall number of unique authors) of the venues are saved to `output/statistics.txt`.

-If you add later on new submission data with potential unseen first names, just run the analysis, pass `helpers/unprocessed_first_names.csv` to the Gender-API and add the result to `helpers/GenderAPI`.
+If you later add new submission data with potential yet unseen first names, just run the analysis, pass `helpers/unprocessed_first_names.csv` to the Gender-API and add the result to `helpers/GenderAPI`.

 ### Get names of unknown or neutral gender for manual annotations
 If you want to manually annotate the gender of known persons that were given a neutral or unknown gender by the